-Practical security for real-world QKD systems requires the deviations between the system and the ideal to be assessed so as to take into account imperfections of devices~\cite{Scarani:rmp:2009,Xu:rmp:2020}.
+Practical security for real-world QKD systems requires that deviations between the system and the ideal be assessed to take into account the imperfections of the devices~\cite{Scarani:rmp:2009,Xu:rmp:2020}.
 Imperfections of the photodetectors such as non-unity detector efficiencies, electronic noise, dark counts, finite bandwidth and photon-number resolution, detector dead times and afterpulses introduce excess noise that affects CV-QKD security~\cite{Chi:njp:2011,Jouguet:pra:2012,Wang:prappl:2019,Lupo:prxq:2022,Semenov:pra:2024,hajomer2025finite,Oruganti:qst:2025}.
-Noisy homodyne and heterodyne measurements are no longer projective and has to be analyzed in terms of the positive operators-valued measures (POVMs).
-Imperfections leading to the measurement noise may open side channels exploitable by an adversary using either wavelength-dependent or detector-blinding attacks~\cite{huang2012wavelength,huang2014quantum,qin2018homodyne,qin2016quantum}.
+Noisy homodyne and heterodyne measurements are no longer projective and have to be analyzed in terms of the positive operators-valued measures (POVMs).
+Imperfections leading to measurement noise may open side channels exploitable by an adversary using wavelength-dependent or detector-blinding attacks~\cite{huang2012wavelength,huang2014quantum,qin2018homodyne,qin2016quantum}.
 Countermeasures to such attacks include spectral filtering, detector balancing, and careful calibration of the photodetectors~\cite{Zou:optexp:2022,Wang:jlt:2023,Pan:pra:2025}.

 In this paper, we focus our attention on the quantum measurement imperfections that will be collectively referred to as the \textit{asymmetry effects}.
-These effects arise from the unbalanced beam splitters and difference in quantum efficiencies of the photodetectors.
-Though in recent studies~\cite{Barchielli:pra:2022,Ruiz:heliyon:2023,Bartlett:25}, the asymmetry effects are found to be of importance for quantum random number generators~\cite{Barchielli:pra:2022} and security analysis of CV-QKD~\cite{Ruiz:heliyon:2023,Bartlett:25}, a systematic POVM-based theoretical analysis has not yet been received proper attention.
+These effects arise from the unbalanced beam splitters and the difference in quantum efficiencies of the photodetectors.
+Although in recent studies~\cite{Barchielli:pra:2022,Ruiz:heliyon:2023,Bartlett:25}, asymmetry effects are found to be of importance for quantum random number generators~\cite{Barchielli:pra:2022} and security analysis of CV-QKD~\cite{Ruiz:heliyon:2023,Bartlett:25}, a systematic POVM-based theoretical analysis has not yet received proper attention.
 Our goal is to fill the gap.
-To this end, we derive the POVMs and and study how the asymmetry effects influence the asymptotic security of the Gaussian CV-QKD protocol in the untrusted-noise scenario where an adversary controls measurement imperfections.
+To this end, we derive the POVMs and study how the asymmetry effects influence the asymptotic security of the Gaussian CV-QKD protocol in the untrusted-noise scenario where an adversary controls measurement imperfections.